-Many consider Viddy to be the “Instagram of video-sharing.”
-With 16 million users already on tap (including Mark Zuckerberg’s dog) and plenty of funding, perhaps it has a good shot.
-Already popular on iOS, we’re still awaiting its release on Android.
-But until Viddy comes around, here are a few alternatives for Android, ripe for video-sharing, discovery, and even one for video filters.
+Many considered Viddy to be the “Instagram of video-sharing," as it allows users to create 30 second vidoes to share with other users.
+With over 30 million registered members already on tap (including Mark Zuckerberg’s dog) and plenty of funding, perhaps it has a good shot.
+Viddy is popular-ish on Android, but here are a few alternatives, ripe for video-sharing, discovery, and even one for video filters.

 The official Vimeo Android app has the best of the video-sharing network, ready-made for mobile users.
 You can upload, manage and view clips from your handset and checkout recommended videos from Vimeo’s curated channels.
 You can set shared clips to private or public, download videos to your device’s camera roll, pause and resume uploads and organize clips by Groups, Channels and Albums.
 Better yet, share clips across the social web including Facebook and Twitter.